 For example, if the internal width of your aluminium channel is 6mm and your glass thickness is 3mm you can use US52.
 This fits into a 6mm channel and takes a 3mm thick glass.

-Most of our U channels are manufactured from 70°sh EPDM rubber which will not easily compress.
-If you are unable to locate the exact size you require and you cannot modify one of our existing seals please contact us with your requirements.
+Most of our U channels are manufactured from 70°sh EPDM rubber which does not compress.
+If you are unable to locate the exact size you require and you cannot modify one of our existing seals you may need to use a wedge gasket.
+This is discussed below.
+Alternatively, please contact us with your requirements.
 Many seals used in old windows are no longer available and modern day equivalents have to be implemented.

 Step 4b: Fitting a Square U Channel into an Aluminium Frame